PoisotLab/ms_sdt_software/reviews.typ

 There were no line numbers in the version of the paper I reviewed so I had to use quotes below.

 #response[
-  TODO LINE NUMBERS
+  We apologize for the oversight, and have added line numbers.
 ]

 "The ability to link data to these steps is central to support the correct interpretation of these models"

 I don't understand what this means, can you clarify what it means to "link" data to a step?

+#response[
+  We have clarified this sentence to emphasize that we care about having data in the right format for each of these different steps.
+]

 Should be "In recent years", not "In the recent years"

+#response[
+  Indeed - fixed.
+]

 "Independently" not "independentl"

+#response[
+  Corrected.
+]

 "20% of publications" Not sure how you are getting this number, based on Kellner 2025 it should be 12% (17/141 papers that had code) or 3% (17/497 of all papers)

+#response[
+  In Kellner 2025, 17 out 97 failures to reproduced in the presence of code were due to missing packages.
+This is about 20% of the papers that can be evaluated for this criteria.
+We have clarified the sentence.
+]

 "SDT uses the built-in Julia package manager..."

 It is unclear to me what specific advantage the monorepo--> multiple component packages approach has for *users*.
 Presumably when someone updates or newly installs SDT, they'll pull the code from the entire repository via the package manager (?).

+#response[
+  This is correct.
+Installing the main package will result in all dependencies being installed, and this is not specific to a monorepo.
+We made no changes to the manuscript in response to this point, but wanted to establish this as the baseline moving forward.
+]

 So what specific advantage is there for a *user* to think about SDT as multiple component packages in a monorepo vs just a single overarching package SDT?
 I understand for developers it makes sense to break things up into parts like this for organizational reasons etc. But for average users it might just be confusing to conceptualize it this way.

+#response[
+  Assuming that a user wants to look at the code for a specific function, having a monorepo means that all the code will live in the same place.
+It makes inspection of the package easier, and more importantly, it provides some additional guarantees that the entire collection of packages is working as a cohesive unit.
+We have clarified the increased ease of inspecting the code.
+]

 I see later you note you can install the component packages separately, so maybe worth making that point earlier in the paper.

+#response[
+  We have clarified this point earlier in the "Application description" section.
+]

 "Following a constructive cost model analysis..."